michael-gann/nodejs-sfs/readme.md

 ### POST /api/creditor/

   This endpoint will allow you to create a new creditor data model.
-You must provide a first and last name, an institution name, and a balance and minimum payment percentage in the body of the request like so
+You must provide a first AND last name, an institution name, and a balance and minimum payment percentage in the body of the request like so

   ```js
   {